-Strategies to slow (but not stop) the progression of myopia can be considered particularly if there is a family history of high myopia or if it comes on at a young age.

-Natural sunlight is protective with research suggesting a minimum of 12 hours per week outside.
+- Strategies to slow (and occasionally stop) the progression of myopia can be considered particularly if there is a family history of high myopia or if it comes on at a young age. - Natural sunlight is protective with research suggesting a minimum of 12 hours per week outside.
 It is also sensible to match any time inside reading or looking at screens with time outside.
-Sunglasses do not cancel out the beneficial effect of sunlight on myopia progression.

-• Keeping glasses up to date is important so an optometry review every 6 months is sensible.
+Sunglasses do not cancel out the beneficial effect of sunlight on myopia progression. - Intense near activities are linked to myopia progression in childhood and should where possible be limited to 20 minute sessions followed by 5 minute breaks - Keeping glasses up to date is important so an optometry review every 6 months is sensible.
 Avoiding glasses or under-powering them risks more rapid progression.

-There are 3 specific treatment options that can be discussed with an optometrist or ophthalmologist:
+There are several specific treatment options that can be discussed with an optometrist or ophthalmologist:

-- Dilute Atropine eyedrops (0.01%) used daily

-- · OrthoK contact lenses worn overnight

-- Dual-focus soft contact lenses worn daily
+- Dilute Atropine eyedrops (0.01% to 0.05%) used daily - OrthoK contact lenses worn overnight - Dual-focus soft contact lenses worn daily - DIMS, HALT and other special spectacle designs

-- Immediate referral for significant sudden subjective vision change especially associated with flashes or floaters (see 9-1-9-24). - Routine referral for assessment of suitability for refractive surgery. - Routine referral for discussion of options to slow progression.
+- Immediate referral for significant sudden subjective vision change especially associated with flashes or floaters (See 13.1 Posterior Vitreous Detachment (PVD) on page 164)(See 13.24 Retinitis Pigmentosa (RP) on page 203). - Routine referral for assessment of suitability for refractive surgery. - Routine referral for discussion of myopia control options for children.